Spring3/website/src/content/starbot/index.md

 Save the links and get the cli command set to get the results.
 Or use the dashboard that is provided out of the box.

-**This project is not yet complete and is a Work In Progress.
-The source of the project is a subject to change.**
+**This project is not finished due to many similar projects already available.
+It is now archived**

 [Source Code](https://github.com/Spring3/starbot)